Burak-Ibrahim-Unal/Php_Laravel_Codes/README.md

 $ php artisan migrate
 ```

-10 - Open terminal on your project folder and type this code for show email send process:
+10 - Open terminal on your project folder( and type this code for show email send process:
 ```
+$ cd 'project folder'
 $ php artisan queue:listen
 ```